brandur/org/articles/stripe-running.md

+---
+hook: Crunching running data with prepared statements in Postgres.
+location: San Francisco
+published_at: 2015-10-24 20:55:32.000000000 Z
+title: Running at Stripe
+---

 One pleasant surprise of Stripe's internal culture was the existence of a number of a recreational clubs (mostly manifested as internal Slack channels) -- and specifically one for running.
 At least some part of the group would